clara-nolan/hw00-intro-base/README.md

 </p>
 <p align="center">(source: Ken Perlin)</p>

+## Clara's Updates
+- Added changes to vertex shader to deform cube based off of sin and tangent values
+- Can pick color with GUI
+- Implemented Perlin Noise 3D color effect

 ## Objective
 - Check that the tools and build configuration we will be using for the class works.
 - Start learning Typescript and WebGL2